themrdemonized/DLTX-MiniMod-Pack-STALKER-Anomaly/Smoother_Progression_DLTX/README.txt

 	Then this mod is for you.

 	The main idea behind this addon is to make the early to mid-game way more fun by giving the player more options with his equipment.
 Hoarding money and rushing to find tools should no longer be the only way to progress.
+	Late game on the other hand is gonna get a bit pricier, so it's less boring once you get to the top of the food chain.

 	GET MCM TO ACCESS FULL FUNCTIONALITY OF THE MOD https://www.moddb.com/mods/stalker-anomaly/addons/anomaly-mod-configuration-menu